Skoice/skoice/README.md

 - Include or exclude certain types of players (spectators, dead players).
 - Choose worlds where Skoice is active.
 - Create multiple teams that cannot communicate with each other.
+- Select which messages from the plugin you want to display to your players.
 - Synchronize the plugin with DiscordSRV and EssentialsX Discord Link.

 ## Commands